rspivak/crammit/README.rst

 `Crammit` is a small tool that provides both CSS and JavaScript concatenation, compression and some other asset management related goodies.
-If you've heard of Jammit for Rails it's my attempt to provide a similar simple version in Python.
+If you've heard of Jammit for Rails then you can think of it as my attempt to provide a similar simple version in Python.

 Installation
 ------------